pivdnber/pivdnber.github.io/_pages/projects.md

 ### Popularizing science

 I am a huge advocate of communicating technical science to a broad audience and international peers.
 Multiple actions have been undertaken to his end.
-Two examples are the pretty popular [VLIR thesis thread](https://twitter.com/SportSciSum/status/1449132653324742657) and the yearly interview with students from the University of Florida as part of their “[Neuromuscular Aspects of Exercise](https://internationalcenter.ufl.edu/system/files/apk_4115_fa_20_mani_final_syllabus.pdf)” course.
+Two examples are the pretty popular [VLIR thesis thread](https://twitter.com/SportSciSum/status/1449132653324742657) and the yearly interview with students from the University of Florida as part of their Neuromuscular Aspects of Exercise course.

 ![VLIRtwitterthreadScreenshot](/images/VLIRtwitterthreadScreenshot.png){:width="600x"}